ljw1004/csharpspec/csharp/expressions.md

 With a method call of the form `M(E1...Em)` the task of type inference is to find unique type arguments `S1...Sn` for each of the type parameters `X1...Xn` so that the call `M<S1...Sn>(E1...Em)` becomes valid.

-During the process of inference each type parameter `Xi` is either *fixed* to a particular type `Si` or *unfixed* with an associated set of *bounds.* Each of the bounds is some type `T`.
+During the process of inference each type parameter `Xi` is either *fixed* to a particular type `Si` or *unfixed* with an associated set of *bounds*.
+Each of the bounds is some type `T`.
 Initially each type variable `Xi` is unfixed with an empty set of bounds.

 Type inference takes place in phases.
 Each phase will try to infer type arguments for more type variables based on the findings of the previous phase.
 The first phase makes some initial inferences of bounds, whereas the second phase fixes type variables to specific types and infers further bounds.
 The second phase may have to be repeated a number of times.